siong1987/jquery.feedback/README.md

 * `placeholder`: the placeholder message when user sees the Feedback widget.
-* `send_callback`: the callback function after the user clicks on the Send button.
+* `send_callback(text)`: the callback function after the user clicks on the Send button by returning the text in the form.
 * `thanks_message`: the message the user sees after the feedback message is sent.